On Copper PCB, Several possible problems can occur with a PCB, but you can say there are just four common causes that

 The conductive cladding layer is very thin and is over one or both sides of the resin composite material.
 The thickness of the cladding material is determined that how much material is deposited regarding weight.

 It is a simple process but requires that you take some precautions.
 First, you need to turn the laminator on before feeding the board and the film in the machine.
 The side with the excess border should be fed into the laminator.

 In most case, you are required to put the board into the machine for the second time if you want to improve the quality of your clad board.
 It means that the board should be put back into the laminator immediately after it finishes the first run.

 The same procedure should be used if you are working on a double-sided board.

 5. Copper PCB—Copper Layer Design

 A keen eye is kept by designers when it comes to designing copper PCB; a designer must thick in reverse.
 A board starts off as solid copper then you remove the bits you don’t want.

 It is faster to build, less expensive, and consuming when the copper is the same size as the board.
 Some techniques can make much difference from a frustrating experience to a smooth experience.

 Maximizing copper is most common in two ways:

 By specifying the specs of your PCBs (shape and size), this method is faster but sloppy as copper can be placed as an object, and these objects are checked for small errors when assigned to a net.
 This method is mostly used for quick turns or prototype builds.

 This method is more time consuming compared to the manual method, however; but the pour method helps to maximize copper.
-Copper will be left behind by drawing a border around the board area and pouring the copper in, laying out the board and going back and placing copper shapes to fill it.
+Copper will be left behind by drawing a border around the board area and pouring the copper in, laying out the board, and going back and placing copper shapes to fill it.

 What you need to know is that when copper pour is used, you define your boundary and everything inside when the pour operation is performed while connected automatically.